-Note: Effective with the 2013-2014 academic year, Northeast State Community College will no longer be participating in the Direct Loan Program.
+Note: Effective with the 2013-2014 academic year, Northeast State Community College will no longer be participating in the Federal Direct Loan Program.
 We appreciate your understanding.
 Should you need to obtain a student loan to help cover educational expenses, you may consult

 an alternative or private lender.

 - A credit-based student loan applied for through individual lenders and processed by the institution.

 - A student loan to help "bridge the gap" between a student's awarded financial aid and the Cost of Education budget.

 - Private Bank/Credit Union student loans that are not processed by the institution are private loans processed directly through a third party bank/credit union.
 These types of loans do not come through the Financial Aid Office and all information is between the bank and the student.

 - Private student loans may be an important source of funding for any students who are in need of funding beyond that which federal programs provide during the year.